 The Foundation will invest in research and analysis, with the key focus being on areas of patient safety and clinician wellbeing – both medical and dental.

-The MPS Foundation is being launched across each of the countries and regions where MPS has a member base, including the UK, Ireland, South Africa, Australia, New Zealand, Hong Kong, Singapore, Malaysia and the Caribbean, and is open to applications from both members and non-members.
+The MPS Foundation is being launched across each of the countries and regions where MPS has a member base, including South Africa, the UK, Ireland, Australia, New Zealand, Hong Kong, Singapore, Malaysia and the Caribbean, and is open to applications from both members and non-members.

 The research projects supported by the MPS Foundation will have to be academically robust and evidence-based.
-Available funding will range from £5,000 to £200,000, or equivalent in local currency, depending on the scale, focus and duration of the proposal.
+Available funding will range from £5,000 to £200,000, or the equivalent in local currency, depending on the scale, focus and duration of the proposal.

-Dr Graham Stokes, dentist and MPS Foundation Chair, said: “Patient safety is dear to the heart of all healthcare professionals.
+Dr Graham Stokes, MPS Foundation Chair, said: “Patient safety is dear to the heart of all healthcare professionals.
 By establishing the MPS Foundation, Medical Protection Society will support research to help improve patient safety and care, enhance clinician wellbeing and reduce clinical risks.

 “As the world’s leading protection organisation, our aim is simple: to create sustainable global change through ambitious research.

 “The MPS Foundation will develop an international knowledge base that can be applied locally, leveraging our organisation’s global reach.